 At Spivo, we’re believers in planning out your pictures and videos before you go on an adventure.
 But don’t let that scare you.
-This doesn’t mean your scouring google maps to find where your going to take pictures.
-It’s all about knowing what your going to do with your content.
+This doesn’t mean you're scouring google maps to find where you're going to take pictures.
+It’s all about knowing what you're going to do with your content.
 Are you going to simply show your family on your phone?
 Post on Instagram?
 Facebook?
 Make a YouTube video?

 Your GoPro has two aspect ratios to choose from: 16:9 and 4:3.

 - 16:9 - Most common aspect ratio across all platforms (phones, tv’s, computers, Netflix, YouTube etc…)